Comparison to Spark¶

 - Your use case is complex or does not cleanly fit the Spark computing model

-- You want a lighter-weight transition from single-machine computing to cluster computing
+- You want a lighter-weight transition from local computing to cluster computing

 - You want to interoperate with other technologies and don’t mind installing multiple packages